Japan approves dexamethasone as coronavirus treatment

 TOKYO, July 22 (Reuters) - Japan's health ministry has approved dexamethasone, a cheap and widely used steroid, as a second treatment of COVID-19 after a trial in Britain showed the drug reduced death rates in hospitalised patients.

-The ministry included dexamethasone as an option for treatment along with antiviral drug remdesivir in a recent revision to its handbook.
-The revision was widely reported by Japanese media on Wednesday.
+The ministry included dexamethasone as an option for treatment along with Gilead Sciences Inc's GILD.O antiviral drug remdesivir in a recent revision to its handbook.
+The revision was widely reported by Japanese media on Wednesday and was viewed by Reuters.

+Shares of Nichi-Iko Pharmaceutical Co 4541.T, among those that produce the drug, gained as much as 6.5% in early trade.

 In results announced last month, a trial by researchers in the United Kingdom showed dexamethasone as the first drug to save lives of COVID-19 patients in what scientists said was a major breakthrough in the coronavirus pandemic.